unimarkup/specification/README.md

 For nested text blocks, add at least one `[` to the start and the same number of `]` to the end of the parent block.

 **Note:** Text styling is applied to every text inside a text block independent of the item type.
+To get independent styling per type, see [attribute hierarchy](Unimarkup_Language_ReferenceManual.md#attribute-hierarchy).

 ~~~~
 [[[{<Attributes for the text block>}